• Skip to primary navigation

 How do I know if I have good tuna?

-Ahi tuna should be labeled as sushi grade at your supermarket or fresh market.
-If it’s not labeled, look for a deep red color, firm texture, and a fresh ocean smell.
+Ahi tuna should be purchased from a reputable supermarket or fish market.
+It is sometimes labeled as “sushi grade” or “sashimi grade,” but those terms are not formally regulated.
+I usually ask my fishmonger whether the tuna is intended to be eaten raw.
+You can also look for a deep red color, firm texture, and a fresh, mild ocean smell.
 It should NOT have much of a smell (and definitely not a fishy one) and should NOT be slimy.

 Can I sear ahi tuna on a grill?

 Sure!
 Just make sure to preheat the grill to high heat before placing the tuna on it.
-I like how the grill will gives it a smoky flavor profile.
+I like how the grill will give it a smoky flavor profile.

 Can I eat ahi tuna cold?